Ocean Atlas, the Pilot Charts revisited

 Atlas des OcéansThe Atlas of Oceans by Jimmy and Ivan Cornell is a gold mine in color A3 size of over one kilogram.
-This one will not fit in an iPad !
+This one won't fit in an iPad !

-60 pilot charts updates to the most recent data, 69 transoceanic route charts, remarks and suggestions for tactical choice of the best times of crossing provided by routers and meteorologists each zone.
+60 Pilot Charts Updates to the latest data, 69 transoceanic route charts, Tactical remarks and suggestions for the choice of the best crossing times provided by routers and meteorologists specializing in each area.

-It had the passion and experience of the author of famous " World Cruising Routes " (*) and those of his son to perform such work.
+It had the passion and experience of the author of famous " World Cruising Routes ” (*) and those of his son to carry out such a work.

-Data for currents were obtained from a source based on the NOAA programme OSCAR measuring, in near real time, currents in the earth's surface by inference from altimeter data provided by satellite and Scatterometer.
-The program is coordinated by ESR (Earth and Space Research), an American nonprofit institute specializes in ocean research.
+The data for the currents were obtained from a NOAA source based on the OSCAR Program Measuring, in near real-time, currents on the surface of the globe by deduction from satellite altimetry and scatterometric data.
+The program is coordinated by ESR (Earth and Space Research), a U.S. not-for-profit institute specializing in oceanographic research.

 Pacifique nordThe chart data from two sources : OpenStreetMap and vector and digitalized free charts data from Natural Earth.

-Many other contributors are cited as sources by the end of book.
+Many other contributors are cited as sources at the end of the book.

-In French version (**) for a reasonable price 79 EUR, unavoidable !
-The only difficulty will be stored on board, view the size of smaller and smaller chart tables.
+In English Version (**) for a reasonable price of 79 euros, inescapable !
+The only difficulty will be to put it on board, view the size of smaller and smaller chart tables.

 Méditerranée